Segment the imagery

 If you want to open the individual tools available in the wizard, you can access them from the same tab.
 In the Image Classification group, click Classification Tools and choose the tool you want.

 The Image Classification Wizard pane opens.
 The wizard's first page (indicated by the blue circle at the top of the wizard) contains several basic parameters that determine the type of classification to perform.
 These parameters affect which subsequent steps will appear in the wizard.
-You'll use the supervised classification method.
+You will use the supervised classification method.
 This method is based on user-defined training samples, which indicate what types of pixels or segments should be classified in what way.
 (An unsupervised classification, by contrast, relies on the software to decide classifications based on algorithms.)

 - Confirm that Classification Method is set to Supervised and that Classification Type is set to Object based.

 The object based classification type uses a process called segmentation to group neighboring pixels based on the similarity of their spectral characteristics.
-Next, you'll choose the classification schema.
+Next, you will choose the classification schema.
 The classification schema is a file that specifies the classes that will be used in the classification.
 A schema is saved in an Esri classification schema (.ecs) file, which uses JSON syntax.
 For this workflow, you'll modify the default schema, NLCD2011.
 This schema is based on land cover types used by the United States Geological Survey.

 - For Classification Schema, choose Use default schema.